cedadev/cis/doc/subsetting.rst

 ``outputfile``
   is an optional argument to specify the name to use for the file output.
-This is automatically given a ``.nc`` extension and prepended with ``cis-`, if it contains ungridded data, to make it distinguishable as a colocated file.
+This is automatically given a ``.nc`` extension and prepended with ``cis-`, if it contains ungridded data, to make it distinguishable as a collocated file.
 The default filename is ``cis-out.nc`` for ungridded data, and ``out.nc`` for gridded data.

 A full example would be::